So you think you want an MGB or V8?

 |CB GT 71-74||1110kg|

 Note the Mk1 figures are quoted as being 'unladen' but the others as 'kerbside weights with a full tank of petrol and all options and accessories' so in practice most Mk2 and later cars will weigh a bit less ... depending on what you carry by way of tools!
-But it isn't critical, just another Government requirement to record pointless information.
+It isn't critical, but it is used by the brake test machine to set the roller torque to the correct level.
+These rotate driving the wheels until the resistance from the brakes reaches the required level, at which point the rollers stop and you know the test has passed.
+If the weight used is too high then you will need more force from the braking system to pass, which may be a problem with handbrakes.
+Having been an 'MOT assistant' a couple of times I know Bee passes easily, but with Vee I have to use both hands!
 The full weight information including front/rear split and with other loadings can be found here.

 The pivot bush for the clutch pedal is now called a 'distance tube', as it fills the gap between its sides of the frame, and is clamped up by the shorter bolt.
 The distance tube is significantly longer than the pedal bush, and there is a wide spacer on one side of the pedal, which also sits on the distance tube, to position the pedal correctly.
 The pedal plus the spacer is fractionally shorter than the distance tube, to give freedom of movement with minimal sideways play.
-The pedal bush is not currently available.
+Neither of the pedal bushes, nor the clutch distance tube or spacer, are currently available.

 The brake pedal is slightly different in that the pedal fills the gap between the sides of it's part of the frame.
 The distance tube is only fractionally wider than the pedal, and when clamped between the sides of the pedal box by its bolt leaves the pedal free to pivot but with minimal sideways play.
 The pedal bush is the same as for the clutch, i.e. not currently available.

-Someone has complained that his Type 2 brake pedal is wobbling because the distance tube (pivot bolt bush) is loose on the clamp (pivot) bolt, and saying this is because the bolt threads extend into the tube instead of it sitting on a plain section of the bolt (the 'dowelling' function beloved of James May).
-But as stated above the distance tubes (that the pedals pivot on) are supposed to be clamped between the sides of the frame so the bolt threads extending into the distance tubes is irrelevant.
-If a pedal wobbles when the bolt has been tightened then either the pedal bush or the pivot bolt bush or both are worn, or there are incorrect components, or the pivot bolt has not been tightened correctly.
+Someone has complained (in 2016 and 2019) that his brake pedal is wobbling because the pivot bush or distance tube is loose on the pivot bolt and wearing, because the replacement bolt threads extend into the tube instead of it sitting on a plain section of the bolt (the 'dowelling' function beloved of James May) as with the original bolt.
+But as stated above the pivot bushes and distance tubes on both types are supposed to be clamped between the sides of the frame so they can't move relative to the pivot bolts, hence threads extending into the pivot bushes or distance tubes is irrelevant.
+If a pedal wobbles when the bolt has been tightened then either the pedal bush or the pivot bolt bush or both are worn, parts are missing, there are incorrect components, or the pivot bolt has not been tightened.

 The rear brake cylinders on the 4-cylinder GT are of a larger bore than for the roadster - 7/8" (GWC 1122) as opposed to 0.8" (GWC 1103, applicable to both Banjo and Salisbury/tube-type axles).
 This gives more braking effect without locking using the additional rear weight of the GT.
 They differ externally in the position of the locating peg, and hence the back-plates are also different from GT to roadster.
 However note that the V8 GT wheel cylinders are the same as the roadster, hence they also have roadster back-plates.
 Presumably this takes account of the more powerful front brakes and wider tyres of the V8 giving more retardation, more weight transfer, and hence a greater chance of locking than the 4-cylinder GT.
 Note that weight transfer and hence the likelihood of locking is dependant on the grip between the tyre and the road, not how powerful the brakes are - assuming they are at least powerful enough to lock the wheels.
 In fact making the front brakes more powerful with the same tyre to road grip without changing anything at the rear can be counter-productive, since a lower pedal pressure for maximum retardation i.e. just short of locking the front wheels means the back brakes aren't doing as much as before, hence the overall stopping distance could increase.